Jan Lewan: Vehicle accident

 On January 26, 2001, Lewan's tour bus crashed en route to Florida for six shows.
-Two of his musicians were killed, he was injured and his son Daniel suffered critical injuries.
+Two of his musicians were killed.
+Lewan, along with his son Daniel, an aspiring musician, had both been hospitalized, with Daniel's condition being critical and remanded to intensive care.
+Steve Saive, the band's trumpeter, had been behind the wheel at the time of the accident.